jboss-developer/jboss-eap-quickstarts/template/README.md

         To add or update the value of a key, enter a key and value input boxe and click the submit button to see the results.

-Add any information that will help them run and understand your quickstart.
+Contributor: Add any information that will help them run and understand your quickstart.

 Undeploy the Archive
 --------------------

+Contributor: For example:

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.